 - prepare pupils at the school for the opportunities, responsibilities and experiences of later life.

 Personal, Social and health Education is a vital jigsaw piece of the curriculum at Cherry Fold.
 We recognise the importance of this subject for our children, and understand that much hard work in this area is essential if we are to provide our children with the skills to succeed and flourish in later life.
 We have produced a comprehensive PSHE policy that is regularly reviewed and updated to meet the needs of our children.
-This was agreed by the Governors in April 2016 and reviewed in April 2017.
-The school currently follows the Lancashire ‘Live Well Learn Well’ programme.
-From September 2017 we will also be implementing the PSHE association programme, alongside Lancashire Healthy Heroes.
+The school currently follows the PSHE Association programme of study, alongside other relevant resources.